icegoat9/keychain-lightstick-docs/docs/README.md

 If you're here, you're probably one of a handful of people with the “keychain K-pop lightstick”, a small custom circuit board made by an ARMY Husband for his partner and friends before a series of shows.
-It's in a small 3D printed case, or you can remove the case and put it on a keychain or clip through the hole at the bottom.
+It's in a basic 3D printed case, or you can remove the case and put it on a keychain or clip through the hole at the bottom.

 <img src="lightstick_size.JPG" width="800">